 Growing up, my parents recognized the value of family togetherness.
 Sure, we argued and fought, but they always made it a priority for us to come together every evening for dinner.
 I always admired them for making this time mandatory because our schedules were hectic.
-Some days it might be the only time we saw each other.
-My mom worked nights and slept during the day, so there was usually only a few hour period we would see her before she was out the door again.
-Natalie my sister, was just as elusive.
+Some days, it might be the only time we saw each other.
+My mom worked nights and slept during the day, so there was usually only a few hour period when we would get to see her before she was out the door again.
+Natalie my sister, was just as fleeting.
 She was seven years older than my brother and me, and as most on-the-go teenagers, was either at work or with friends.

-As you probably guessed it, eating dinner together is number one!
+As you probably guessed, eating dinner together tops my list of no-fail ways to promote family togetherness!
 Don’t expect it to be perfect all the time though.
 Growing up, my brother Tony and I sat side by side.
 We would take turns injuring each other under the table or pushing our elbows together so hard the blood would leave them.
-Stoically we’d chew through the pain as to not alert our parents to our clandestine rivalry.
+Stoically, we’d chew through the pain as to not alert our parents to our clandestine rivalry.
 Tony would smack his food in ways that made me cringe.
 I know this is why I have such an aversion to clams to this day.

 There were times my sister behaved in ways that would give teens all across America a bad name.
-I’ll never forget when she told my parents to fuck off before storming out of the house and slamming the door.
+I’ll never forget when she told my parents to “fuck off” before storming out of the house and slamming the door.
 She was my hero.
-Sometimes, the TV was so loud you couldn’t hold a conversation.
+How’s that for family togetherness?
+Sometimes, the TV was so loud you couldn’t hear your own thoughts.
 Other times we weren’t allowed to get up until we finished whatever God-awful meal my mom cooked (she’s going to be so offended when she reads this).
 Nevertheless, we were together.

 Every Summer my family would pile into the Volkswagen Vanagon and make the 18-hour trip down to southern California.
 Most of our extended family lived there, so we filled our days visiting aunts, uncles, and cousins, and going to Disneyland or Universal Studios.